runtimeverification/haskell-backend/docs/2024-10-18-booster-description.md

 The `requires` clause represents the logical "guard" that may impose constraints on the variables appearing on the left-hand side of the rule, thus allowing to formulate dynamic conditions of the rule's applicability.

-The requires clause check is encapsulated by the [checkRequires](https://github.com/runtimeverification/haskell-backend/blob/master/booster/library/Booster/Pattern/Rewrite.hs#L496) function defined in the `where`-clause of `applyRul`e.
+The requires clause check is encapsulated by the [checkRequires](https://github.com/runtimeverification/haskell-backend/blob/master/booster/library/Booster/Pattern/Rewrite.hs#L496) function defined in the `where`-clause of `applyRule`.
 It will:
 1. substitute the rule's requires clause with the matching substitution
-2. check if we already have any of the conjuncts verbatim in the pattern's constrains.
+2. check if we already have any of the conjuncts verbatim in the pattern's path condition (`PC`).
 If so, we filter them out as known truth
 3. simplify every conjunct individually by applying equations.
 This is morally equivalent to sending every conjunct as to the `"simplify"` endpoint and will use the same code path, bypassing internalisation.
-4. filter again, as the simplified conjuncts may not be present verbatim in the known truth
+4. check again whether any of the, now simplified, conjuncts  is present verbatim in the path condition
-5. if any clauses remain, it's time to fire-up Z3 and check them for validity.
+5. if any clauses remain, check all conjuncts together with Z3 for validity given the path condition.
-    - some rule will be rejected at that point, as their pre-condition P (the `requires` clause) is invalid, which means that the rule is applicable statically, but the dynamic conditions makes it inapplicable.
+    - some rule will be rejected at that point, as their pre-condition `P` (the `requires` clause) is false given `PC`, which means that the rule is applicable statically, but the dynamic conditions makes it inapplicable.
-    - some rules may have an indeterminate pre-condition P, which means that both P and its negation are satisfiable, i.e. the solver said (SAT, SAT) for (P, not P).
+    - some rules may have an indeterminate pre-condition `P`, which means that both `PC /\ P` and `PC /\ not P` are `SAT` in the solver, i.e., neither `P` nor  `not P` are implied by `PC`
-      - in this case we can apply this rule conditionally, but add P into the path condition We will call `not P` the _remainder condition_ of this rule and keep track of it too
+      - in this case we can apply this rule conditionally, but add `P` into the path condition We will call `not P` the _remainder condition_ of this rule and keep track of it too
         We effectively do the same if we cannot establish the validity of P due to a solver timeout, i.e. we add the predicate as an assumption.
 This may potentially lead to a vacuous branch as we discover more conditions further into the rewriting process.
-    -   some rules will have a valid requires clause, which means they definitely do apply and we do need to add anything else into the path condition as an assumption.
+    -   some rules will have a valid requires clause, i.e., `PC => P`, which means they definitely apply and we do not need to add anything else into the path condition as an assumption.

 See the [Booster.SMT.Interface](https://github.com/runtimeverification/haskell-backend/blob/master/booster/library/Booster/SMT/Interface.hs) module to learn more about how `Predicate`s are checked for satisfiable and validity using Z3.

 Bottom line:
-- if `requires` is UNSAT, we do not apply the rule, just if it didn't even match;
+- if `requires` is found to be false, we do not apply the rule, just as if it didn't even match;
 - otherwise, i.e. `requires` is either valid or indeterminate (remember, we are keeping track of the remainder), we can proceed to the next and final step

 #### [Checking `ensures` --- the rule's post-condition](#checking-ensures)